aquavitae/norman/doc/source/queries.rst

 .. contents::

-Tutorial
+Examples
 --------

-The purpose of this short tutorial is to explain the basic concepts behind Norman queries.
+The following examples explain the basic concepts behind Norman queries.

 Queries are constructed as a series of field comparisons, for example::